onflow/flow/flips/20211210-cadence-numeric-supertypes.md

   - There are large number of combinations of different operand types and operator types.
   - The rules may again not be intuitive for developers, and may leave unintentional behaviors in their codes.
-  - In general, the usage of supertypes for arithmetic operations can said to be less frequent.
+  - In general, the use of supertypes for arithmetic operations can said to be less frequent.
-    Along with that, given the complexity of the solution, it may not be worth to go for such a complex solution.
+    Along with that, given the complexity of the solution, it may not be worth implementing such a complex solution.